 When will you be leaving?

-We've been asked to leave in January 2021, if possible.
+We've been asked to come to Papua New Guinea in January 2021, if possible.
 If we're not able to raise the rest of the support we need by then, our departure date would push to July 2021.

 How long will you be there?

 Typically, missionary families stay in Papua New Guinea for a four-year term of service, and rotate with one year back in the States to visit churches, supporters, friends and family.

 What languages do they speak?